Large potential savings in single-part manufacturing

 The clamping device library completes the virtual process libraries

-External data like clamping elements and products can be imported directly from the manufacturer via direct interfaces and immediately used.
+Import and directly use external data such as clamping elements and products directly from the manufacturer via direct interfaces

 Construct groups of clamping devices

 You can manage all clamping elements and combine them in clamping device groups in the clamping device library.
 Using predefined connection points and an automatic filter function that only offers elements with appropriate connections, you can quickly and conveniently construct simple vises in the same way you create zero point clamping systems with a variety of clamping plate systems.
 Multiple setups are also integrated.
 If individual elements in a clamping device group can be physically moved, you can specify any necessary degrees of freedom to restrict the direction of movement.

 Virtual machine setup

 You can use appropriate elements and configurations from the library for virtual setup.
 The setup process follows a logic similar to the assembly of clamping device groups:

 Only clamping devices that fit on the selected machine are offered.
 You can also create the reference point when clamping.
 With just a few clicks, you can use connection points to position the clamping devices on the part and position the entire part on the machine table.
 The part, collision elements, clamping device groups and individual clamping elements can also be positioned independently.